tedjp/fb64/README.md

 - Output buffer size is exact
   (modp\_b64 may over-allocate by a few bytes).
 - Smaller memory footprint.
-All tables fit within one 4 kiB page and take up less L1 cache; useful if you only encode/decode occasionally.
+All tables fit within one 4 kiB page and take up less CPU cache; useful if you only encode/decode occasionally.

 modp\_b64 benefits:
 - Faster, especially at decoding.